How it all started

 It was followed by the formation of the London Assurance Corporation and The Royal Exchange Assurance Corporation, marking the beginning of modern property and liability insurance.

 The concept has evolved quite a bit from ancient times but the basic premise has stayed the same.
 It is the transfer of risk from one party to the other for a fee.

 The modern business of insurance

 The world of insurance has come quite far since the ancient era Bottomry contracts and the modern ecosystem comprises of insurance companies and reinsurance companies, which act as insurers for the insurance companies.

 An insurance company takes on the risk from you for an agreed upon sum in premium.
-These companies collect premium from a huge number of people creating a pool of funds.
-They then pay the damages (claims) to the insured in event of loss.
+These companies collect premiums from a huge number of people creating a pool of funds.
+They then pay the damages (claims) to the insured in event of a loss.